 3027.5.
 Sexual abuse of child; report or treatment; limitations on custody or visitation

-(a) No parent shall be placed on supervised visitation, or be denied custody of or visitation with his or her child, and no custody or visitation rights shall be limited, solely because the parent (1) lawfully reported suspected sexual abuse of the child, (2) otherwise acted lawfully, based on a reasonable belief, to determine if his or her child was the victim of sexual abuse, or (3) sought treatment for the child from a licensed mental health professional for suspected sexual abuse.
+(a) A parent shall not be placed on supervised visitation, or be denied custody of or visitation with the parent’s child, and custody or visitation rights shall not be limited, solely because the parent did any of the following:

 (1) Lawfully reported suspected sexual abuse of the child.

 (2) Otherwise acted lawfully, based on a reasonable belief, to determine if the child was the victim of sexual abuse.